 What We Do

 We operate a 24/7 helpline to provide advice to medical practitioners and students facing difficulties.
-The advice is often in relation to stress and mental health difficulties, alcohol and substance problems, personal or financial crises.
+The advice is often in relation to stress and mental health difficulties, workplace concerns and difficulties, alcohol and substance problems, personal or financial crises.

 We also provide health promotion and education about doctors’ health through our website with links to relevant resources.